 As Vilius Kavaliauskas emphasises, the Lithuanian order and medals, as well as the Latvian and Estonian ones, were not made of gold; their value was then not represented by the material of which they were made.
 These decorations were awarded to known persons with merits or those displaying courage.
 They were both the creators of the Baltic states in 1918, the defenders of sovereignty in the independence war, the builders of the economic potential, guardians of peace in Europe ravaged by war.

-The exhibition "Symbols of Baltic Freedom" will be open to visitors on Tuesdays between 10.00 and 16.30, on Wednesdays between 12.00 and 19.00, and from Thursday to Sunday between 10.00 and 16.30.
+The exhibition "Symbols of Baltic Freedom" will be open to visitors from Tuesdays to Thursday between 10.00 and 16.00, and from Friday to Sunday between 10.00 and 18.00.
 Entry: PLN 10 – normal ticket, PLN 5 – reduced ticket, PLN 1 – children aged up to 7 years and youth up to 26 years of age, on Fridays – admission if free of charge.
-With one combined ticket to all the Museum buildings (PLN 30 – normal ticket, PLN 15 – reduced ticket, PLN 1 – children aged up to 7 years and youth up to 26 years of age, audioguide – PLN 3).
+With one combined ticket to all the Museum buildings (PLN 40 – normal ticket, PLN 20 – reduced ticket, PLN 1 – children aged up to 7 years and youth up to 26 years of age).
 Only individual tours are possible.
 A maximum number of 5 persons can visit the exhibition at a time.
 Visits are also restricted in time: 20 minutes.

 Exhibition partners: Ministry of Culture and National Heritage and Embassy of the Republic of Lithuania in Poland.